-- Desert Zones has the highest 5150 total responses (29%) compared to the other zones - Northwest has the highest number of 9-1-1 responses to 5150, followed by the Southwest zone which is the most populated zone. - While most regions have proportionately more non-emergency 5150 responses, San Jacinto zone has more 9-1-1 responses than non-emergency, and Southwest zone has nearly equal call types generated.
+- Desert and Northwest Zones has the highest 5150 total responses (27%) compared to the other zones - Northwest has the highest number of 9-1-1 responses to 5150, followed by the Southwest zone which is the most populated zone. - While most regions have proportionately more non-emergency 5150 responses, San Jacinto zone has more 9-1-1 responses than non-emergency.